Southwell, Nottinghamshire: 19th century and later

+A Carrier who carried his can to his mouth well:

+He carried so much, and he carried so fast, He could carry no more-so was carried at last;

+For, the liquor he drank, being too much for one, He could not carry off,--so he's now carri-on.

 The Bramley cooking apple was first seeded in Southwell, by Mary Ann Brailsford in 1809.
 Henry Merryweather, a local nurseryman then 17 years old, saw potential and cultivated it from cuttings.
 The apple is widely used and renowned for its acidic taste and for cooking into a smooth purée.
 One local football club, Southwell City, is nicknamed "The Bramleys" and the town's library is called the Bramley Centre.
 In March 2009, a stained-glass window was placed in Southwell Minister to mark the apple's bicentenary.